-$$E = \sum W{\kappa} Y{\kappa}$$
+$$E = \sum W_K Y_K$$

 A sample computation of the well-life expectancy is shown in Table 3.
-Suppose that a group of individuals was in a well state for 65.2 years, in a state of non-bed disability for 4.5 years, and in a state of bed disability for 1.9 years before their deaths at the average age of 71.6 calendar years.
-In order to make adjustments for the diminished quality of life they suffered in the disability states, the duration of stay in each state is multiplied by the preference associated with the state.
+Suppose that a group of individuals was in a well state for 65.2 years, in a state of non-bed disability for 4.5 years and in a state of bed disability for 1.9 years before their deaths at the average age of 71.6 calendar years.
+To make adjustments for the diminished quality of life they suffered in the disability states, the duration of stay in each state is multiplied by the preference associated with the state.
 Thus, the 4.5 years of non-bed disability become 2.7 equivalents of well-years when we adjust for the preferences associated with inhabiting that state.
 Overall, the well-life expectancy for this group is 68.5 years.
 In other words, disability has reduced the quality of their lives by an estimated 3.1 years.

-Step 5: Estimating the benefit-cost-utility ratio.
+Step 5: Estimating the Benefit-Cost/Utility Ratio

 The San Diego Group has shown in a variety of publications how the concept of a well or weighted life expectancy can be used to evaluate the effectiveness of programs and health interventions.
-The output of a program has been described in a variety of publications as quality-adjusted life-years (43,53), well-years, equivalents of well-years, or discounted well-years (20,51,54).
-Weinstein (55,56) calls the same output Quality-Adjusted Life-Years (QALYs), and this has been adopted by the Congressional Office of Technology Assessment (57).
-It is worth noting that the quality-adjusted life-years terminology was originally introduced by Bush, Patrick, and Chen (43), but later abandoned because it has surplus meaning.
-The term "wellness" or "well-years" implies a more direct linkage to health conditions.
-Whatever the term, the number shows the output of a program in years of life adjusted by the quality of life which has been lost because of diseases or disability.
+The output of a program has been described in a variety of publications as quality-adjusted lifeyears (43,52,53), well-years, equivalents of well-years, or discounted well-years (20,51,54).
+Weinstein et al. (55,56) call the same output quality-adjusted life-years (QALYs), and this has been adopted by the Congressional Office of Technology Assessment (57).
+It is worth noting that the quality-adjusted life-years terminology was originally introduced by Bush et al. (43), but later abandoned because it has surplus meaning.
+The term wellness or well-years implies a more direct linkage to health conditions.
+Whatever the term, the number shows the output of a program in years of life adjusted by the quality of life that has been lost because of diseases or disability.